hellonearthis/video-to-prompts/README.md

 - **Frame Comparison**: Select 2 frames to analyze the *action* and *object flow* between them
 - **Sequential Flow Analysis**: Select multiple frames (3+) to analyze the continuous flow of action and changes across the sequence
 - **Story Director's Cut**: Select multiple frames to generate a narrative storyboard, with AI-suggested panel layouts and narrative arc analysis
+- **Story Timeline Persistence**: Scenes added to the timeline are automatically saved to `story_timeline.json` and restored when reusing a project.
 - **Export to JSON**: Save all analysis data, comparison results, or full story timelines

 ### AI Analysis Output